Patrick-W-McMahon/Rock_Paper_Scissors_React/README.md

 This is a simple Rock Paper Scissors game built in React, to deminstrat basics of client & server communication.
+PS.
+The computer player is a sore loser.

 ## Introduction